apache/sedona/docs/api/sql/Raster-operators.md

 ### RS_Value

 Introduction: Returns the value at the given point in the raster.
+If no band number is specified it defaults to 1.

 Format:

+`RS_Value (raster: Raster, point: Geometry)`

 `RS_Value (raster: Raster, point: Geometry, band: Integer)`